-The Company had one interest rate swap at April 21, 2013, and its counterparty is Rabobank International, Utrecht ("Rabobank").
+The Company had one interest rate swap at July 14, 2013, and its counterparty is Rabobank International, Utrecht ("Rabobank").
 The Company entered into a variable-to-fixed interest rate swap agreement with Rabobank in August 2011 to hedge the floating interest rate on a portion of the term loan under the Company's credit facility.
 The interest rate swap was effective August 5, 2011, with an initial notional amount of \$74.1 million.
-In accordance with its original terms \$4.7 million and \$0.9 million of the initial \$74.1 million expired in 2012 and 2011 respectively.
-The remaining notional amount of \$65.5 million as of April 21, 2013, is set to expire on June 30, 2015, with a notional hedge amount of \$50.6 million.
+In accordance with its original terms, \$4.7 million of the initial \$74.1 million expired in both the twenty-eight weeks ended July 14, 2013 and the fifty-three weeks ended December 30, 2012 respectively.
+The remaining notional amount of \$63.8 million as of July 14, 2013, is set to fully expire on June 30, 2015, with a notional hedge amount of \$50.6 million.
 Under the swap, the Company is required to make quarterly payments based on a fixed interest rate of 1.135%, calculated based on the remaining notional amount.
 In exchange, the Company receives interest on the notional amount at a variable rate that is based on the 3-month spot LIBOR rate quarterly.
 The Company entered into this interest rate swap to offset the variability of its interest expense arising out of changes in the variable interest rate for the designated interest payments and designated the swap as a cash flow hedge.
 Concurrent with the December 14, 2012, refinancing of its then-existing credit facility, the Company de-designated the original hedging relationship for this swap and consequently re-designated the swap on the amended credit facility's \$225 million revolver.
-Accordingly, changes in fair value of the interest rate swap contract are recorded, net of taxes, as a component of AOCI, in the accompanying condensed consolidated balance sheets.
-The Company reclassifies the effective gain or loss from AOCI, net of tax, on the Company's consolidated balance sheet to interest expense on the Company's consolidated statements of income as the interest expense is recognized on the related debt.
+Accordingly, changes in fair value of the interest rate swap contract are recorded, net of taxes, as a component of accumulated other comprehensive income, in the accompanying condensed consolidated balance sheets.
+See Note 8 for information on the fair value of the interest expense on the Company's consolidated balance sheet to interest expense on the Company's consolidated statements of income as the interest expense is recognized on the related deb